 - Since 1947 much has changed.
 We now recognise that development should serve the public good and contribute to sustainable development.
 The requirement for public consultation in the planning system recognises the fact that people who may be affected by a development have some rights to be heard.
 We believe it is now time to properly balance people’s rights and provide the right to appeal a grant of planning permission for people who are affected by a development.

 What difference would Equal Rights of Appeal make?

-is important to the planning system, people do not feel listened to when it comes to key
+- Create a more level playing field for all stakeholders: The overarching conclusion of our case study research is that while planners and politicians recognise public participation is important to the planning system, people do not feel listened to when it comes to key

 development decisions.
 The promises of better participation are not working in practice.